 Shiranamikai and all its members are affiliated to the Japan Karate Association “Keeper of Japan’s highest tradition”

-Significantly, the Japan Karate Association/JKA World Federation is the only independent karate association awarded special rights and legal status by the Japanese government to operate as an association of members (Shadan Hojin) for the promotion of karate.
+Significantly, The Japan Karate Association is the only independent karate association awarded special rights and legal status by the Government of Japan to operate as an association of members (Shadan Hojin) for the promotion of karate.

 At the Japan Karate Association, karate is not merely a sport; it’s a martial art whose aim is the harmonising of mind and body for balance, strength, perseverance and patience – for total confidence and self-mastery

 The Japan Karate Association

 The Japan Karate Association in England (JKA England) is an organisation intent on the development, teaching and promotion of authentic JKA budo karate nationwide.
 The Chief Instructor is Ohta Yoshinobu 7th Dan.

 Ohta Sensei is a graduate of Takushoku University which has a fierce reputation for producing some of the best karate-ka.
 After graduating, he was accepted onto the famous JKA Instructor Course.
 It was around this time that Enoeda Keinosuke (1935-2003) 9th Dan and head of JKA Europe was looking for a new assistant instructor and Ohta Sensei was officially selected for this role in 1982.

 Over the next 20 years, Ohta accompanied Enoeda Sensei in teaching karate all over the world.
 During this time he became a popular instructor, highly regarded for his exceptional technical ability and engaging teaching methods.
 Following Enoeda’s untimely death in 2003, Ohta Sensei established The Japan Karate Association in England in order to cement the karate relationship between Britain and Japan, and continue the lineage and direct flow of information and education.